ryanatkn/awesome-svelte-resources/contributing.md

 # contributing to _awesome-svelte-resources_

 Hi, welcome!
-This repo attempts to aggregate the Svelte community's resources as best it can within the limitations of a single markdown file.
+This repo tries to aggregate the Svelte community's resources as best it can within the limitations of a single markdown file.
 Eventually,
 [an official website](https://github.com/sveltejs/svelte/issues/1070)